dekaulitz/MockyUp/README.md

 <h4>Requirement</h4>
 Pre requirement you must have:

-* Monngodb
+* MongoDB
 * Java absolutely at least 1.8 version
 * Postman
+* Open API Spec version 3.0.x its mandatory if you want to mock response works

 <h4>How to run it</h4>
-Changes your applicatio.properties if you have different configuration of mongodb installment.
+Changes your application.properties if you have different configuration of mongodb installment.

 For build the jar and downloading the library
 ```